OpenACC/openacc-best-practices-guide/06-Loops.markdown

 ***NOTE: Because this case study features optimization techniques, it is necessary to perform optimizations that may be beneficial on one hardware, but not on others.
-This case study was performed using the PGI 2015 compiler on an NVIDIA Tesla K40 GPU.
+This case study was performed using the PGI 2020 compiler on an NVIDIA Volta V100 GPU.
 These same techniques may apply on other architectures, particularly those similar to NVIDIA GPUs, but it will be necessary to make certain optimization decisions based on the particular accelerator in use.***

-In examining the compiler feedback from the code shown above, I know that the compiler has chosen to use a vector length of 256 on the innermost loop.
+In examining the compiler feedback from the code shown below, I know that the compiler has chosen to use a vector length of 256 on the innermost loop.
 I could have also obtained this information from a runtime profile of the application.

 ~~~~
     matvec(const matrix &, const vector &, const vector &):
-          7, include "matrix_functions.h"
-              12, Generating present(row_offsets[:],cols[:],Acoefs[:],xcoefs[:],ycoefs[:])
-                  Accelerator kernel generated
+          3, Generating Tesla code
-                  15, #pragma acc loop gang /* blockIdx.x */
+              4, #pragma acc loop gang /* blockIdx.x */
-                  20, #pragma acc loop vector(256) /* threadIdx.x */
+              9, #pragma acc loop vector(128) /* threadIdx.x */
-                      Sum reduction generated for sum
-              12, Generating Tesla code
+                 Generating reduction(+:sum)
+          3, Generating present(ycoefs[:],xcoefs[:],row_offsets[:],Acoefs[:],cols[:])
-              20, Loop is parallelizable
+          9, Loop is parallelizable
 ~~~~

 Based on my knowledge of the matrix, I know that this is